povilasv/nodelocaldns-mixin/README.md

 ```
 $ make prometheus_alerts.yaml
+$ make dashboards_out
 ```

-The `prometheus_alerts.yaml` and `prometheus_rules.yaml` file then need to passed to your Prometheus server.
+The `prometheus_alerts.yaml` file then need to passed to your Prometheus server, and the files in `dashboards_out` need to be imported into you Grafana server.
+The exact details will depending on how you deploy your monitoring stack.

 ## Background

 * For more information about monitoring mixins, see this [design doc](https://docs.google.com/document/d/1A9xvzwqnFVSOZ5fD3blKODXfsat5fg6ZhnKu9LK3lB4/edit#).
 * CoreDNS Prometheus metrics plugin [docs](https://github.com/coredns/coredns/tree/master/plugin/metrics)
+* Kubernetes Node Local DNS Cache [blog post](https://povilasv.me/kubernetes-node-local-dns-cache/)